xlcnd/isbntools/README.rst

 1. The ``meta`` method and the ``isbn_meta`` script sometimes give a wrong result (this is due to errors on the worldcat.org service), in alternative you could use the Google Books service (e.g. ``isbn_meta 9780143105985 goob``).

-2. The ``isbntools`` tries to work always with unicode, however this doesn't solve errors of lost information due to bad encode/decode at the origin!
+2. The ``isbntools`` works internally with unicode, however this doesn't solve errors of lost information due to bad encode/decode at the origin!